Cost estimation is hard—creating a project budget that works for your agency and your clients is practically an art form.

 The disadvantage of top down estimating is that it’s totally inaccurate, and arguably not really estimating at all – it’s carving out chunks of budget for different tasks.
 It assumes that the overall project budget is determined before the project starts and isn’t going to change.

 Another great ballpark estimating technique is analogous estimating.
-Analogues estimating might sound fancy but it just means a project budget like one you’ve done before.
-An example of analogous estimating would be to say, ‘Last year we three website design projects which each cost us $100k, so here’s a budget for $100k for your website design.‘
+Analogous estimating might sound fancy but it just means a project budget like one you’ve done before.
+An example of analogous estimating would be to say, ‘Last year we did three website design projects which each cost us $100k, so here’s a budget for $100k for your website design.‘

 Simple right?
 Well yes, if you’ve actually got relevant historical data that accurately matches with the current project you’re trying to estimate.
 It assumes you’ve got data from previous projects that are similar enough to provide a useful comparison.